Matthew

 "Give me oil in my lamp keep me burning, burning, burning.... give me oil in my lamp I pray..... keep me burning till the break of day."

 Any person who has ever attended a church youth group has, at some time or other, sung this chorus.
 Like most Christian songs it carries a message.
 It mouths a desire that is common to believers.
-Using the imagery of the Parable of the Ten Virgins we ask the Lord for the good oil so that our lamps won't go out.
+Using the imagery of the parable of the Ten Bridesmaids we ask the Lord for the good oil so that our lamps won't go out.
 When the brilliance of the coming day bursts upon us, may our lamp be burning brightly.

 It's not hard to see that the imagery is slightly off target.
 In the parable, the wise bridesmaids had brought oil in preparation of the coming groom, while the foolish girls had brought none, or was it not enough?
 At any rate, when the groom arrived the foolish bridesmaids were unprepared and so didn't get into the wedding feast.
+So, what's the message?
+"Be on guard, for you know neither the day nor the hour."

 Discussion